mckennapsean/dissertation/content/07-reflect.md

 design can map onto steps of the design process, where visualization artifacts can capture evaluation guidelines and increase the reproducibility through documentation of an experimental design.
-We also discuss how the framework enabled us to reason about the evalaution methods' limitations of generalizability.
+We also discuss how the framework enabled us to reason about the evaluation methods' limitations of generalizability.